KatePang13/Paper-Read/SystemDesign/Designing a URL Shortening service like TinyURL.md

 100 * 200 URLs/s = 20K/s

-**Storage estimates:** Let’s assume we store every URL shortening request (and associated shortened link) for 5 years.
+**存储评估:** Let’s assume we store every URL shortening request (and associated shortened link) for 5 years.
 Since we expect to have 500M new URLs every month, the total number of objects we expect to store will be 30 billion:

 500 million * 5 years * 12 months = 30 billion